-When Leonard “went to sea,” I do not know, but in his short life he had faced, I would think, heartache, adventure and also fear and danger.
-His was a Cabin boy, age 16 years, on the Merchant Ship M/V “Empire Glade” and on the 28th November 1942 en route from Alexandria to New York a U-Boat, U-67, surfaced and hit the unescorted “Empire Glade” with gunfire, the ship was damaged but the vessel escaped and reached Charleston on the 7th December.
-However it is reported that one of six Gunners had been killed on board.
+When Leonard “went to sea,” I do not know, but in his short life he had faced, I would think, heartache, adventure and fear and danger.
+His was a Cabin boy, age 16 years, on the Merchant Ship M/V “Empire Glade” and on the28th of November 1942 enroute from Alexandria to New York, a U-Boat, U-67, surfaced and hit the unescorted “Empire Glade” with gunfire, the ship was damaged, but the vessel escaped and reached Charleston on the 7th of December.
+However, it is reported that one of six Gunners had been killed on board.
 This leads us to the conclusion that it was poor Leonard who died and although he was listed as a Cabin Boy, he must have been on the guns when he was killed.

 Chester Chronicle 6th February 1943 Page 7 Col 4.

 YOUNG SAILOR KILLED AT SEA.